MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 Create a context where all `RTextMCDRTranslation` will use the given language to translate within this context

-It\'s mostly used when you want a translated str or Minecraft json text object corresponding to this component under a specific language
+It's mostly used when you want a translated str or Minecraft json text object corresponding to this component under a specific language

-MCDR will automatically apply this context with [user\'s preferred language](../preference.html#language) right before sending messages to a player or the console
+MCDR will automatically apply this context with [user's preferred language](../preference.md#language) right before sending messages to a player or the console

 Example: